Leech (character): Fictional character biography

 Leech in his original depiction with a more elongated skull.
 Art by John Romita Jr. and Dan Green.

 As a child, Leech is abandoned and left to die when his mutations become apparent.
 He is found by the Morlock Caliban and taken to Annalee, who raises him and several other young mutants as her children.
+He becomes friends with X-Factor ward Artie Maddicks and has several encounters with the X-Men.

 In Mutant Massacre, Annalee and many other mutants are killed by the Marauders, with Leech being among the survivors.
 X-Factor takes him and Artie Maddicks in until they can be enrolled in St. Simons, a private school that accepts mutants.
-The two later become junior members of Generation X.